 Heading to the end of summer and my herb garden is still going strong.
 I’ve got fragrant bushes like rosemary, basil, sage, and lavender still offering up their best.
 I’ve been using my fresh herbs to enhance my cooking and infuse oils and vinegars.
-I even dried some for herbal teas, when it hit me!
-I just HAVE to infuse this amazing herbaceousness into my afternoon cup of coffee!
+I even dried some for herbal teas, and mixed with some tea powder I got from https://letsmatcha.com/ that help adding more health benefits.

 Lavender is known for its lovely purple flowers, and fragrant, calming properties.
 It seemed like a great addition to my afternoon (or evening) cup of coffee.
 The flavor is subtle, but floral and sweet.
 Because I was making this for my afternoon coffee I used Mission Arabica Columbia DECAF.
 (I’ve not been a huge fan of decaf in the past because it tends to be hard on my stomach, but this decaf is nice and mild and just great!
 Have you tried it?)
 I also used fresh flowers, but if you don’t have access to fresh, you could definitely use (culinary grade) dried lavender.

 So let’s get to it!
 The process isn’t particularly difficult, or really any more difficult than brewing your normal cup of coffee, but just in case you are a visual learner, details are below!

 Prepare coffee for your preferred brewing method; I am using a French press.

 Place the grounds in the pot, and the lavender flowers on top.

 Use a spoon (or your fingers, who is watching?) to crush the flowers slightly.

 Pour hot (not boiling) water over the top of the grounds/flowers (Hey, do you let your coffee ‘bloom’?
 I have ever since I read this article by Chris on the Mission Arabica Blog!
 Okay, so let your coffee bloom, THEN pour the rest of the water over the top.)